Zen Shorts: Reception

-Bruno Navasky, of The New York Times, reviewed the book saying, "Muth attributes the third to a Taoist tradition, but for me it calls to mind most vividly the popular picture book Fortunately, by Remy Charlip, with whom Muth has also worked.
-In any case, the cultural blurrings won't reduce the pleasure with which this book is received, and most children would surely vouchsafe Jon Muth the pleasure of a one-handed round of applause for his elegant tale."
-A Kirkus Reviews review says, "The Buddha lurks in the details here: Every word and image comes to make as perfect a picture book as can be."
-A Publishers Weekly review says, "Readers will fall easily into the rhythm of visits to Stillwater and his storytelling sessions, and many more will fall in love with the panda, whose shape and size offer the children many opportunities for cuddling."
+Bruno Navasky, of The New York Times, reviewed the book saying: "Muth attributes the third to a Taoist tradition, but for me it calls to mind most vividly the popular picture book Fortunately by Remy Charlip, with whom Muth has also worked.
+In any case, the cultural blurrings won't reduce the pleasure with which this book is received, and most children would surely vouchsafe Jon Muth the pleasure of a one-handed round of applause for his elegant tale".
+A Kirkus Reviews review says: "The Buddha lurks in the details here: Every word and image comes to make as perfect a picture book as can be".
+A Publishers Weekly review says that "readers will fall easily into the rhythm of visits to Stillwater and his storytelling sessions, and many more will fall in love with the panda, whose shape and size offer the children many opportunities for cuddling".

-A Scholastic Review says, "With graceful art and simple stories that are filled with love and enlightenment, the author and Stillwater the bear present three ancient Zen tales.
-Includes a factual note on Zen."

 Zen Shorts spent 41 weeks on the New York Times bestseller list.

 Adaptations

 In 2012, Zen Shorts was adapted into a stage play of the same name by Elizabeth Wong.
 It was directed by Sean Cawelti and John Norbori, and produced by the Rogue Artists Ensemble.

-In 2020, Apple Inc. announced an animated children's television adaptation titled Stillwater, produced by Gaumont and Scholastic Entertainment for Apple TV+.
-The first season was released on December 4, 2020.
+An animated children's television adaptation titled Stillwater, produced by Gaumont and Scholastic Entertainment for Apple TV+, was released on December 4, 2020.